jborza/jborza.github.io/_posts/2020-12-16-chip8-fpga-part2.md

 ---
 layout: post
 title:  "CHIP-8 in hardware - part 2"
-date:   2020-12-24 20:00:00 +0200
+date:   2020-12-24 16:00:00 +0200
 categories: hardware
-tags: [console, fpga, verilog, chip8]
+tags: [emulation, console, fpga, verilog, chip8]
-#image: TODO
+image: /assets/2020-12-24-chip8-part2.png
-published: false
+published: true
 ---

-# CHIP-8 in hardware, part 2: VGA, instruction decoder, CPU states
+# CHIP-8 in hardware, part 2: instruction decoder, CPU states, register file

-Continuing with the implementation of CHIP-8 in Verilog,
+Continuing with the implementation of CHIP-8 in Verilog, I wanted to continue with the CPU module and get it to actually execute some instructions.

-As described in the [previous part]({% post_url 2020-12-14-chip8-fpga-part1 %}), we:
+As described in the [previous part]({% post_url 2020-12-14-chip8-fpga-part1 %}), we would like to:
 - fetch instruction (2 bytes) from the memory into an 16-bit `opcode` register
 - decode the instruction
 - execute the instruction